-Group, including a child, swept out to sea Te Awa, Napier
+Young boy dead after being swept out to sea at Napier

-A child has reportedly drowned after being swept out to sea at Te Awa, Napier.
+A child has reportedly drowned after snatched by a wave as they played in the surf at Te Awa, Napier and swept out to sea.

-Police received a report of a person struggling in the water off Marine Parade at about 3.42pm.
-It is understood that person is a 9-year-old child and was among a group who were swept out to sea.
+Police received a report of a person struggling in the water off Marine Parade about 3.42pm.
+It is understood that person is a 9-year-old child and was among a group who were swept out to sea from the water's edge.

 Police are currently on the scene.
 Coastguard and a rescue helicopter were also called.